 ICRC 2016, sponsored by the Rebooting Computing Initiative (RCI) of the IEEE Future Directions Committee, was held 17-19 October, 2016, at the Hilton San Diego/Del Mar, in Del Mar, California.
 ICRC included 150 participants from the US, Europe, and Asia, with a goal of fostering continued improvements in future computer technology.
 The program for the conference is shown here.
-A recent overview of ICRC in IEEE Institute is show here.
+A recent overview of ICRC in IEEE's The Institute is shown here.

 ICRC built on a series of 4 RCI Summits held from 2013-2015.
 The conference chair was Stan Williams of HPE, and the program chair was John Paul Strachan, also of HPE.
 A second ICRC is being planned for Oct.
 2017 in Washington, DC.
 Please check back for further information on ICRC 2017.

 The conference opened with a review of the history of computing by Dr. Robert Leland of Sandia, focusing on the early role of John Von Neumann in establishing traditional digital computer architectures in the 1950s, followed by Moore’s Law scaling of transistors since the 1960s.
 But both of these are reaching practical limitations: Delays and power are dominated by shuttling bits between logic and memory, and smaller CMOS transistors are no longer cheaper and more reliable.

 In order to continue to improve performance, we need to “reboot” computer technology itself, at all levels.
 This will not require discarding what we have developed, but rather taking a second look at a variety of evolutionary and revolutionary approaches that offer ways around the current limitations.
 ICRC included papers on the following: